A YTD correspondence for constant scalar curvature metrics: The main results

-\paragraph{A YTD correspondence.} In the case of an ample line bundle $L \to X$ with hermitian metric $h$ whose curvature equals our K\"ahler metric $\omega$, to test K-stability, one considers test configurations.
-Historically this notion is due to Ding--Tian and Donaldson and involves one parameter degeneration of the structure $(X,L)$ \cite{DT92,Tian97,Don02}.
+\paragraph{A YTD correspondence using $K^\beta$.} Given an ample line bundle $L \to X$ with hermitian metric $h$ whose curvature equals our K\"ahler metric $\omega$, to test K-stability, one considers test configurations.
+Historically this notion is due to Ding--Tian and Donaldson, and involves a one parameter degeneration of the structure $(X,L)$ \cite{DT92,Tian97,Don02}.
 We give the precise definition of ample test configurations in \S \ref{sec:pre}.
-One may think of these as finitely generated $\mathbb{Z}$-filtrations of the section ring $R(X,L^k)$ for some $k \in \Bbb N$.
+One may think of these as certain finitely generated $\mathbb{Z}$-filtrations of the section ring $R(X,L^k)$ for some $k \in \Bbb N$.
 This perspective was first considered in \cite{WN12,Sz15} and it was shown in \cite[Proposition 2.15]{BHJ17} that it is equivalent with the more classical notion introduced in \cite{Tian97,Don02}.

 To an ample test configuration $\mathcal T$, due to work initiated by Phong-Sturm, it is possible to associate a $C^{1,1}$ Mabuchi geodesic ray $[0,\infty) \ni t \to u^\mathcal T_t \in \mathcal H_\omega^{1,1}$ \cite{PS07a,PS10, RWN14,Ber16,CTW18}.